Towards a modular construction of OG10

 \subsection{Proof of stability}

 Our next goal is to show that $F''$ is slope-stable for some polarization $h$.
-Remark \ref{rem:atomicity} implies that it is atomic, hence modular.
-This means that we can use the results in \cite{ogrady21} for slope stability for modular sheaves.
+Since it is modular by Proposition \ref{prop:discriminant}, we can use the results in \cite{ogrady22} for slope-stability for modular sheaves.

-We are interested in slope-stability for suitable polarizations (see \cite[Definition $3.5$]{ogrady21}).
+We are interested in slope-stability for suitable polarizations (see \cite[Definition $3.5$]{ogrady22}).
 Intuitively, a polarization $h$ is suitable if it is very close to the nef divisor $f$.
-The purpose of this definition is to gain information on stability from the restriction to a general fiber.
-By construction, the restriction of $F''$ to a general fiber of the Lagrangian fibration $\pi : M \to (\P^2)^{\vee}$ is easy to understand.
+More precisely, as shown in \cite[Section 3]{ogrady22}, for any modular sheaf $F$ on a HK manifold $X$ there is a wall and chamber decomposition of the ample cone of $X$.